jfuellert/AFFEvent/README.md

 ```

 ##Changelog
+- August 9, 2013: Released 1.3.1.
+This is a minor patch which changes the default background thread queue priority for handlers.
 - August 6, 2013: Released 1.3.0.
 This release features small additions to selector and block handlers by allowing execution in a background thread.
 - August 5, 2013: Released 1.2.0.
 This is a small feature release to extend on block support.
 - August 5, 2013: Confirmed compatibility with MAC OSX 1.06 - 1.08.